cablelabs/serviceability/documentation/serviceability.md

 ## API

-The Order API is described in [Serviceability API](serviceability-api.md).
+The Serviceability API is described in [Serviceability API](serviceability-api.md).

 ## Additional Documentation